Tags and Smart Tags: syncing, creating, and sharing

 You can also edit tags directly on your contact.

-Lastly, you can hold down the shift key and arrow down to select multiple contacts at a time, then add them to a tag.
+Lastly, you can hold down the shift key and select contacts to have multiple contacts selected at a time, then add them to a tag.

-In Contacts+ for iOS, you can edit, remove, and search your tags from the tag icon displayed on the top right corner.
+In Contacts+ for iOS, you can search your tags from the tag icon displayed on the top right corner.

-Alternatively, you can add (or remove) tags from contacts by selecting contacts from clicking Edit in the upper right-hand corner.
+Alternatively, you can add (or remove) tags from contacts by selecting contacts from clicking Edit in the upper left-hand corner.
 Then, choose the tag action at the bottom of your contact list.

-In Contacts+ for Android, you can view, edit, add, remove, and search your tags, smart tags and connected contact sources.
+In Contacts+ for Android, you can view, edit, add, remove, and search your tags, smart tags, and connected contact sources.